middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/event-batch-parser/+page.md

 ## Glue framing

-When a record's base64-decoded buffer starts with byte `0x03`, the middleware treats it as AWS Glue Schema Registry framing:
+A record's base64-decoded buffer is treated as AWS Glue Schema Registry framing when it starts with the header version byte `0x03` **and** the compression byte is one of the documented values.
+A raw Avro or Protobuf record can start with `0x03` too, so the magic byte alone is not enough.

 ```
 byte 0     : header version (0x03)